 This trope was also the basis for the Four Horsemen-nWo feud.

-Ring of Honor: After Austin Aries lured Jimmy Jacob's ex-girlfriend, Lacey, out of the Age of the Fall, he decided to stalk her by going to a gym that she frequented.
+In Ring of Honor, after Austin Aries lured Jimmy Jacobs's ex-girlfriend, Lacey, out of the Age of the Fall, he decided to stalk her by going to a gym that she frequented.
 The two confronted each other, with Jacobs pulling his signature railroad spike out on her.
 Tyler Black and Joey Matthews, the two who shot the footage, immediately stopped the video while expressing their disapproval for this.

 Vince McMahon himself, who has often been called Satan by commentators, looked shocked/horrified when Brock Lesnar pushed Zach Gowen (a one-legged wrestler) down the stairs.
 He even tried to talk Brock out of it beforehand, to no avail.
 Didn't stop him from booking himself in a match against his own daughter months later, however.